dentarg/auth0-blog/_posts/2017-09-18-why-your-iam-definition-of-user-could-be-costing-you-millions.markdown

 It's not just insurance and healthcare that face these kinds of problems.
 Government agencies experience them too, as we can see from a FEMA Request for Information drafted while the agency was in search of a new IAM solution:

-<blockquote> It is a desire of the Agency to obtain a pricing approach that supports the **variable nature of the size of the FEMA user community**.
+**Note:** It is a desire of the Agency to obtain a pricing approach that supports the **variable nature of the size of the FEMA user community**.
 During periods after large disasters and other events, the Agency user-base may substantially increase in size for a period of time.
-The vendors should provide creative pricing structures, where possible **such that FEMA does not have to pay / pay less for accounts that are infrequently used**, but still active (e.g., FEMA’s Disaster Reserve Workforce needs quick access when they are activated, but may not be active for long periods of time). </blockquote>
+The vendors should provide creative pricing structures, where possible **such that FEMA does not have to pay / pay less for accounts that are infrequently used**, but still active (e.g., FEMA’s Disaster Reserve Workforce needs quick access when they are activated, but may not be active for long periods of time).

 (Source: [FCW](https://fcw.com/articles/2009/01/27/fema-seeks-it.aspx))

 FEMA doesn't want their IAM to charge them for hundreds of thousands of users when the total number in the Agency's userbase will be far lower the majority of the time.
 Nor do insurance providers, healthcare companies, or any business with these kinds of variable levels of activity.
 When they do, they're effectively subsidizing the price paid by B2C and B2B products with much higher activity-to-user ratios.